Kosmokleaner/RapidPicoC/README.md

 ```

 ## How to adapt for Pico 1 or Pico 2 (no W) or choose a different CPU architecture

+The Raspberry Pico 2 has a ARM and a RiscV CPU, you can choose which one to target with compiler settings.

 * By adjusting the compiler setting this should work for Raspberry Pi Pico (RP2040) as well, run ./clean.sh
 ```